krzysztof-cloud/Azure-Honeynet-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+Welcome to my GitHub project!
+Here, I present the creation of a compact honeynet within Azure, combined with the aggregation of log sources into a Log Analytics workspace.
+These logs are leveraged by Microsoft Sentinel to construct attack maps, generate timely alerts, and initiate incident responses.

+To evaluate the security posture within my insecure environment, I conducted measurements for 24 hours, I then implemented a series of security controls to harden the environment.
+After which I tested for another 24 hours.
+The following security metrics are showcased:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)